 For the BBQ sauce (or substitute 3/4 to 1 cup bottled sauce):

-- 1 cup ketchup
+1 cup ketchup

-- 1/2 cup tomato sauce
+1/2 cup tomato sauce

-- 2 tablespoons distilled white vinegar (apple cider vinegar also works)
+2 tablespoons distilled white vinegar (apple cider vinegar also works)

-- 2 tablespoons Worcestershire sauce
+2 tablespoons Worcestershire sauce

-- 1 tablespoon honey (light brown sugar or maple syrup also works)
+1 tablespoon honey (light brown sugar or maple syrup also works)

-- 2 1/2 teaspoons paprika
+2 1/2 teaspoons paprika

-- 1/2 teaspoon granulated garlic
+1/2 teaspoon granulated garlic

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1/4 teaspoon ground cumin
+1/4 teaspoon ground cumin

 For the burrito bowls:

-- 1 pound (450g) chicken breasts (or substitute 2 cups cooked, shredded chicken)
+1 pound (450g) chicken breasts (or substitute 2 cups cooked, shredded chicken)

-- 4 cups chicken broth or water, for cooking the chicken
+4 cups chicken broth or water, for cooking the chicken

-- 1 cup uncooked brown rice (or substitute 3 cups cooked rice)
+1 cup uncooked brown rice (or substitute 3 cups cooked rice)

-- 1 15-ounce (425g) can black beans, drained and rinsed
+1 15-ounce (425g) can black beans, drained and rinsed

-- 6 to 8 romaine lettuce leaves, chopped into strips
+6 to 8 romaine lettuce leaves, chopped into strips

-- 1 cup pico de gallo or your favorite salsa
+1 cup pico de gallo or your favorite salsa

-- 1 cup shredded cheddar or monterey jack cheese, optional
+1 cup shredded cheddar or Monterey jack cheese, optional

-- Crushed tortilla chips, for topping
+Crushed tortilla chips, for topping

-Mix all of the sauce ingredients in a saucepan and heat over medium heat.
+Mix all of the ingredients for the BBQ sauce (ketchup through cumin) in a saucepan and heat over medium heat.
 When the sauce starts bubbling, reduce the heat to low and simmer for 5 minutes, stirring frequently.
 (This sauce splatters everywhere once it heats up.
 Be prepared to wipe down your stovetop and countertops after making this!)
-The sauce will keep for 1 to 2 weeks refrigerated.
+Remove from heat.